Maswanka, Kunante in Guinea-Bissau

 Introduction / History

-The Kunante are located in the north-central region of the country along the border of Senegal.
+along the border of Senegal.
+Others live in Gambia.
 The various peoples of this region of Africa are collectively known as Sene-Gambians because most reside in Senegal and The Gambia.
-Some, however, live in Guinea, Guinea-Bissau, Mali, and Mauritania.
-A number of scholars link the Kunante to the neighboring Balante, who are a sub-group of the Jola.
+Many scholars link the Maswanka to the neighboring Balante, who are a sub-group of the Jola.
 Their language, called Mansoanka, is a member of the Niger-Congo language family.
+They can be called either Maswanka or Kunante, but for simplicity’s sake, we will call them Maswanka, the name they use in Gambia.

 What Are Their Lives Like?

-Little is known about the specific lifestyle of the Kunante, thus, some assumptions have been made in this profile.
-Like most of the people in West Africa, the Kunante are assumed to be farmers who grow a variety of crops, using very basic tools.
-Maize, manioc, and rice are the staple foods of this region, but squash, melons, sweet potatoes, peppers, and tomatoes are also grown.
-Major tree crops include bananas, coconuts, mangoes, and papayas.
-The Kunante raise cattle, sheep, and goats, but do not use their milk.
-Dogs and chickens are seen in almost every village.
-Hunting is of less importance than agriculture, but there is considerable gathering of wild fruits and roots; berries; and kola, shea, and palm nuts.
+Like most of the people in West Africa, the Maswanka are probably farmers who grow a variety of crops using basic tools.
+Maize, manioc, peanuts and rice are the staple foods of this region.
+Squash, melons, sweet potatoes, peppers, and tomatoes are their vegetables.
+Their fruits include bananas, coconuts, mangoes and papayas.
+Maswanka people gather wild fruits and roots; berries, kola, shea and palm nuts.
+The Maswanka raise cattle, sheep, and goats but do not use their milk.
+Almost every village has plenty of dogs and chickens.
+Hunting is of less importance than agriculture.

-The Kunante live in extended family compounds, each consisting of a cluster of huts usually arranged in a circle around an open space.
-Often the entire compound is surrounded by a fence, hedge, or wall.
+The Maswanka live in extended family compounds, each consisting of a cluster of huts usually arranged in a circle around an open space.
+Often, the entire compound is surrounded by a fence, hedge or wall.
 The compounds usually adjoin to form compact villages.
 In general, the dwellings are round with mud walls and cone-shaped, thatched roofs.
 However, many local variations exist.

-In the Kunante community, men hunt, fish, clear the land, and tend the cattle.
+In Maswanka community, men hunt, fish, clear the land and tend cattle.
 The women do the gathering and help some with the agricultural work.
 Chiefs exercise political authority in the villages.
 Succession usually passes to the next brother or to the oldest son of the deceased's oldest sister.

-Circumcision of males is practiced, and some female circumcision is also continued.
-These practices are mainly associated with initiation ceremonies at puberty and typically involve a period of instruction in an isolated "bush school."
+Males are circumcised during initiation ceremonies at puberty and typically involve a period of instruction in an isolated "bush school."

-The Kunante prefer cousins as marriage partners.
-A bride-price in livestock is paid, and often, premarital bride-service is also required.
+The Maswanka prefer cousins as marriage partners.
+The groom’s family pays a bride price in livestock in addition to a time of bride service to her family.
 Polygyny (having more than one wife) occurs to only a limited extent.
-In such cases, however, each wife has her own hut, and the husband spends a fixed period with each on a rotation basis.
+In such cases, however, each wife has her hut, and the husband spends a fixed period with each on a rotation basis.

 What Are Their Beliefs?